-If you sell online courses, it’s crucial you pick the right course builder to market your product.
+If you sell online courses or have an online course business, it’s crucial you pick the right course builder to market your product.
 These days you can take an online course on literally any topic you can think of.
 From how to go viral on Tik Tok to building up your email list, if you want to learn more about it, someone’s created an online course for it.

 With reports that the online education space could hit $350 billion (yep, that’s with a “B”!) by 2025, now’s the time to get in the online course game if you have something to teach.

 But before you start creating and selling on just any old online course platform, you want to make sure it’s the best course builder platform with strong marketing tools to create and sell your membership site, digital product, or online course.